Fabulous Mom Life

 A Parent’s Guide To Managing Psoriasis

-August 24, 2021 by Lata 1 Comment
+August 24, 2021 1 Comment

 If your child is suffering from psoriasis, you could notice different changes in their symptoms that are determined by the weather and the season.
 Factors such as humidity levels, temperature shifts, and exposure to sunlight can affect your child’s skin.
 More so, you might observe that several psoriasis triggers become more common at particular times of the year.
 So, what is psoriasis?
 Psoriasis is an autoimmune condition that causes skin inflammation, itchy plaques, or sore patches of dry, thick, and discolored skin.